Visayan leopard cat: Distribution and habitat

 The Visayan leopard cat is endemic to the Philippine islands of Panay and Negros where it inhabits remnant forest fragments.
 In Cebu, it has also been recorded in sugarcane farms.
 It is probably locally extinct or close to extinction on the islands of Cebu and Masbate.
 Panay and Negros islands have lost 90%–95 % of their natural habitat.

 In captivity

 Five Visayan leopard cats are housed at the Mariit Wildlife and Conservation Park at the West Visayas State University campus in Lambunao, Iloilo.
-Two of these were rescued from Pontevedra, Capiz, and have been named Ponte and Vedra.